openservicebrokerapi/osb-checker/README.md

       √ should reject if missing plan_id
-      √ should reject if request payload is missing organization_guid √ should reject if request payload is missing space_guid PROVISION - new
+      √ should reject if request payload is missing organization_guid √ should reject if request payload is missing space_guid √ should reject if service_id is invalid
+      √ should reject if plan_id is invalid
+      √ should reject if parameters are not following schema PROVISION - new
       √ should accept a valid provision request
       √ should reject requests without X-Broker-API-Version header with 412